 Episode 04 — Is The Village Dying? by Mark Kenneth Woods

 In 2011, writer Paul Aguirre-Livingston published an article in the Toronto paper “The Grid”, declaring that this was “the dawn of a new gay”.
 With acceptance and technology, he argued, queer bars, business and a central queer village seemed unnecessary for his generation of 20-somethings.
-As Toronto prepares to host World Pride in 2014, Mark explores the changing face of Canada’s largest queer enclave and asks “is the village dying?”
+Mark Kenneth Woods explores the changing face of Canada’s largest queer enclave and asks “is the village dying?”

 Episode 05 — Why Go Through That? by Hannah Gordon, Monika Mitchell & Jack Fox